-23.05.03 - Title VI Plan and Transportation Justice Analysis
+24.05.03 - Title VI Plan and Transportation Justice Analysis

-ADMINISTRATOR: William Swiatek, Principal Planner, Jacob Thompson, Senior Transportation Planner, Randi Novakoff, Outreach Manager
+ADMINISTRATOR: William Swiatek, Principal Planner, Jacob Thompson, Senior Transportation Planner, Dawn Voss, Outreach Coordinator, Sharen T. Elcock, Executive Assistant

 Measures will continually be developed to better assess the mobility and public participation constraints of our region's low income and minority communities, in step with our obligations under the federal Environmental Justice initiative, our Title VI mandate and other directives and initiatives.
 Staff will seek to understand the mobility challenges of other populations constrained by our transportation system - seniors (those aged 65+), people with disabilities, and those who live in households without vehicles.
 These groups are referred to collectively as our Transportation Justice (TJ) communities.
-Staff produced an updated TJ Plan in 2019 and followed up that up in 2022 with an analysis of fixed-route public transit improvements within Black neighborhoods, impoverished neighborhoods, and food deserts.
-Additional implementation work includes publicizing results and providing technical and policy support to Delaware's Racial Justice Collaborative.
+Staff produced an updated TJ Plan in 2019 and followed up that up in 2020 with an analysis of Urban Technology Deserts, and in 2022/3 with an analysis of fixed-route public transit improvements within Black neighborhoods, impoverished neighborhoods, and food deserts.

-23.05.04 - Data Analysis for Planning Partners
+24.05.04 - Data Analysis for Planning Partners